codetesla51/ruby_weather_cli/Readme.md

 When you start WeatherCLI, you'll see a welcome banner and menu with the following options:

 - Enter a city name to check weather
-- Type 'history' or 'h' to view search history
 - Type 'exit' or 'q' to quit